-- Different regions of GPDs and different sources of data imply different modelling strategies, but can be implemented in a common framework! - Flexible modelling of the t-dependent PDF (neural networks) - ullet Generate small ξ dependence perturbatively but with uncertainty! - When uncertainty too large, switch to a flexible modelling at intermediate ξ (neural network) - What has not been evoked: flavor and helicity!
-Having u, d, g twist-two GPDs H, E, \tilde{H} , \tilde{E} , etc. \to proliferation of functions to fit - What has not been evoked: systematic errors in the data!
-We have discussed the uncertainty related to the modelling (unknow ξ dependence at small scale, deconvolution of experimental data, ...) but there is the significant systematical uncertainty of the data itself (higher twist contaminations, ...)
+- Different regions of GPDs and different sources of data let themselves to different modelling strategies, but can be implemented in a common framework! - Flexible modelling of the t-dependent PDF - Generate small $\boldsymbol{\xi}$ dependence perturbatively but with uncertainty! - When uncertainty too large, switch to a flexible modelling at intermediate ξ (neural network) - What has not been evoked: flavor and helicity!
+Having u, d, g twist-two GPDs $H, E, \tilde{H}, \tilde{E}$, etc. \rightarrow proliferation of functions to fit - What has not been evoked: systematic errors in the data!
+We have discussed the uncertainty related to the modelling (unknow ξ dependence at small scale, deconvolution of experimental data, ...) but there is the significant systematical uncertainty of the data itself (higher twists, ...)